-Already from the exemplary images, one can see that there is a dramatic effect of the deposition rate for the micellar fluid, both on the shape of the droplet and on the magnitude of the internal stresses.
-In particuar, for the faster deposition rate, we observe the formation of a high ``pillar'' of the viscoelastic fluid under microgravity conditions, that remains stable over the time scale of the experiment.
-The same material, with the same extrusion speed, on ground forms much flatter droplets, demonstrating the role of microgravity conditions to stabilize the extrusion of tall structures of a soft material.
+From the exemplary images presented, one can see that there is a dramatic effect of the deposition rate for the micellar fluid, both on the shape of the droplet and on the magnitude of the internal stresses.
+In particular, for the faster deposition rate, we observe the formation of a high \enquote{pillar} of the viscoelastic fluid under microgravity conditions, that remains stable over the time scale of the experiment.
+The same material, with the same extrusion speed, but on-ground, forms much flatter droplets, demonstrating the role of microgravity conditions to stabilize the extrusion of tall structures of a soft material.

-A rough estimate of the stresses from the blue-ish color that is clearly visible in fig.~\ref{fig:SB_fastextrusion}, making use of suitable interference color charts \cite{Sorensen}, confirms that the internal stresses are comparable to the yield stress of the material, around \SIrange{10}{50}{\pascal}.
+A rough estimate of the stresses from the blue-ish color clearly visible in fig.~\ref{fig:SB_fastextrusion}, making use of suitable interference color charts~\cite{Sorensen}, confirms that the internal stresses are comparable to the yield stress of the material, around \SIrange{10}{50}{\pascal}.